 Governor George W. Bush appointed Kress to the Education Commission of the States where he began to push these reforms nationally.

-Subsequently, Governor Perry asked Sandy Kress to Chair the Commission for a College Ready Texas and serve on his Competitiveness Council.
+Subsequently, upon his return to Texas, Sandy Kress was appointed by Governor Rick Perry to Chair the Commission for a College Ready Texas and serve on his Competitiveness Council.
 In both roles, Kress pushed policies designed to help prepare more young Texans for postsecondary success, thereby improving their prospects in life as well as strengthening the overall economy in the state.